caspii/casparwre.de/_posts/2022-03-18-arnold-schwarzenegger-ukraine.md

 !['Arnold in Russia'](/images/arnold.jpg){:class="img-responsive"}

 Yesterday I watched Arnold Schwarzenegger's video, "A message to the Russian people", and boy, is it good.
-I think it's a masterclass in good communication.
+I think it's a masterclass in communication.
 He respects his intended Russian audience, builds empathy with some anecdotes and then delivers a crisp and simple message.
 He intersperses it with well-chosen footage of the crisis and makes it crystal clear who is to blame.
 I'm assuming that most Russians know Arnold and are more likely to listen to him than some unfamiliar journalist or Western corporation.